 \section{Details From Continual Counting}

 In summary, the binary tree mechanism~\cite{DBLP:conf/stoc/DworkNPR10, DBLP:journals/tissec/ChanSS11} achieves $\epsilon$-DP when the input vector $\mathbf{r}$ is changed to $\mathbf{r} + \mathbf{e}$, where $\mathbf{e}$ is a contiguous $0/1$ or $0/-1$-valued vector.
 The mechanism achieves this by constructing a segment tree whose leaves are the intervals $[0,1), \ldots, [m-1, m)$, and sampling a Laplace random variable $\eta_I$ for each node $I$ of the tree.
 For $T=\lceil\log_2(m+1)\rceil$, let $I_1,\ldots, I_{T}$ denote the interval decomposition of $[0,i)$.
-Then, the estimate for $\tdr_i$ is given by $r_i + \sum_{j = 1}^T \eta_{I_j}$ rounded to the nearest integer (convening that numbers for integers $k$, $k-1/2$ is rounded to $k$).
+Then, the estimate for $\tdr_i$ is given by $r_i + \sum_{j = 1}^T \eta_{I_j}$ rounded to the nearest integer (by convention, for integers $k$ the number $k-1/2$ is rounded up to $k$).
 The correlated noise being added to each $r_i$ allows the total error to grow only logarithmically with $m$.
 The final rounding ensures that the noisy ranks are integer valued.
 The rounding is private due to post processing and it only incurs an additional rank error of at most $1/2$